nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User requests to add a leave period for an employee with a given id from given start date to given end date.
-2. HouR adds the individual dates between the given start and end dates inclusive as leave appointments for the employee with given id.
+2. HouR adds the individual dates between the given start and end dates inclusive as leave dates for the employee with given id.

     Use case ends.